C-D-Lewis/spotify-playlist-export/README.md

 # spotify-uri-export

-Node.js script to export a Spotify playlist from a list of URIs.
+Node.js script to export a Spotify playlist to a text file, either a track list or as JSON data.

-Amazingly there's no way to do this from the Spotify app or any of its current export formats (URIs or playlist URLs).
+Amazingly there's no way to do this from the Spotify app or any of its current export formats (URIs or playlist URLs), so I created one.

 ## Install